dhiltonp/pop/docs/source/book/problem.rst

 remains in large part a combination of the concepts of the past.

 Since the 90's, the internet has become the dominant stage for software development.
-The worlds of back end computation and graphical environments have merged together.
-The code that used to be relatively thin in desktop applications, the back end code, has become vast, on a scale that was once unimaginable, with millions of servers running massive volumes of code.
+The worlds of back-end computation and graphical environments have merged together.
+The code that used to be relatively thin in desktop applications, the back-end code, has become vast; on a scale that was once unimaginable, with millions of servers running massive volumes of code.
 The GUIS have changes as well, with the new canvas being a web browser and phone apps.